 Following decades of success in solar energy projects, the Missouri Legislature designated Crowder College in 1992 as the State’s renewable energy education center.
 The resulting Missouri Alternative and Renewable Energy Technology (MARET) Center is recognized internationally for its contributions to the energy field.

 The mission of the MARET Center is to expand renewable energy throughout the region with education, applied research, and economic development.
-Educational programs include certification and transfer degrees encompassing green construction, solar thermal energy, solar electricity, wind, and bio fuels.
-The MARET Center also assists in new product development and other business support services in renewable energy.
+Educational programs include certification and transfer degrees encompassing green construction, solar thermal energy, solar electricity, and wind.

 Programs like this (MARET) are crucial to the efforts we have for our economy and for our national security.
 Our Nation needs to have a new energy policy, an all-of-the-above strategy, and this is definitely part of that all-of-the-above strategy.” — Roy Blunt